Friends of The Pinnacle weeding effort

 Exotic grasses (other than those classified of National Significance) much more Much more effort spent in Weetangera paddock trying to clear exotic grasses from planting areas than last season.

-Bathurst Burr much less Bathurst Burr is not evident so far this season
+Bathurst Burr much less Bathurst Burr was not evident this season

 Skeleton weed much less Skeleton weed has not been specifically targeted so far this season.

-Miscellaneous broadleaf weeds much less This category includes a range of low to medium risk weeds such as Hoary mustard, Prickly lettuce, fleabane, flatweed, catsear, Tragopogon, plantain, etc. Less effort in Weetangera paddock this season, largely because not required as a result of the low rainfall.
+Miscellaneous broadleaf weeds much less This category includes a range of low to medium risk weeds such as Hoary mustard, Prickly lettuce, fleabane, flatweed, catsear, Tragopogon, plantain, etc. Less effort in Weetangera paddock this season, largely because not required as a result of the amount and timing of rainfall.

 Total Effort (Reserve plus Bottom Pinnacle plus North Kama)